-The faculty member should have demonstrated a commitment to student and/or post-doctoral fellowtraining, advising, and success.
-The faculty member should have a substantial record of successfulmentoring of undergraduate and graduate students, and/or post-doctoral fellows evidenced by jointpublications with the trainees.
+The faculty member should have established a reputation as an effective teacher in the classroom.
+This would be evident by student evaluations above the college average or equivalent measures of teaching excellence (e.g., peer evaluations).
+When possible, additional recognition through teaching awards is recommended.
+The faculty member should have demonstrated a continued commitment to student and/or post-doctoral fellow training, advising, and success.
+The faculty member should have a substantial record of successful mentoring of undergraduate and graduate students, and/or post-doctoral fellows.
 Evidence of this commitment to mentoring can be through the number and quality of the trainees, as well as the number and quality of publications and presentations made by the trainees.